NBA Rumors: ‘Hoops Habit’ Suggests Isaiah Thomas Could Sign With San Antonio Spurs In Free Agency

 Playing in a system like San Antonio could offer him might be an ideal situation for Thomas.
 Gregg Popovich might be the guy that can help Thomas get back to being one of the NBA’s elite point guards.

 Standing in at 5-foot-9 and 185 pounds, Thomas is one of the most undersized players that the NBA has seen.
-Especially in today’s game where players are continually getting bigger and more athletic.
+Especially in today’s game, where players are continually getting bigger and more athletic.
 Despite the size mismatches that he faces on a nightly basis, Thomas has found ways to succeed in the NBA.

 It will be interesting to see what kind of market forms for Thomas.
 He is likely still a player that quite a few teams would be interested in signing at the right price.
 Other teams will steer clear of him due to his history of hip injury issues and the struggles that he had last season in Cleveland and L.A.

 San Antonio may not end up showing interest in Thomas, but it would certainly make sense.
-He will come on a bargain contract and San Antonio is in major need for offensive help.
+He will come on a bargain contract and San Antonio is in major need of offensive help.
 That is something that Thomas is still capable of doing.

 Expect to hear Thomas receive plenty of interest from quite a few different teams this offseason.
-He may never get back to being considered a superstar scorer, but he is a capable NBA point guard that should interest some teams.
+He may never get back to being considered as a superstar scorer, but he is a capable NBA point guard that should interest some teams.